 Tourism is an important sector of the economy, and visitors come to Botswana to view wildlife and tour the natural wonders of the Kalahari desert, Okavango Delta and the Makgadikgadi salt pans.
 Like many southern African countries today, Botswana is actively pursuing the eco-tourism market and has made significant strides towards wildlife preservation and conservation of its natural resources.

 A peaceful and stable nation, Botswana rarely makes the headlines but has enjoyed moderate fame on the silver screen as the location of the 1980’s film The Gods Must be Crazy (although many scenes were actually filmed in South Africa).
-More recently, Botswana was featured in Season 7 of the hit reality show The Amazing Race, and filming is underway on the movie version of Alexander McCall Smith’s popular mystery novel Ladies’ Number One Detective Agency about a matronly crime solver named Precious Ramotswe.
+More recently, Botswana was featured in Season 7 of the hit reality show The Amazing Race and filming for the movie version of Alexander McCall Smith’s popular mystery novel Ladies’ Number One Detective Agency about a matronly crime solver named Precious Ramotswe was completed here.

 Although Botswana is a peaceful country, crime does exist and visitors should be careful when using ATM machines, avoid walking or taking taxis alone at night, and should always be mindful of their wallets, passports, cameras and bags.